p-n-c/slow-llm/README.md

 ### Remarks

-- When using a model for the first time, it will automatically download.
+- When using a local model for the first time, it will automatically download.
 You can follow the progress in the server output.
-- You can always control the LLM utility (e.g. add API Keys, install new models) in the CLI.
-Check the [manual](https://llm.datasette.io/) for all infoavailable commands or use `llm --help`.
+- You can control the LLM utility (e.g. add API Keys, install new models) from the CLI.
+Check the [manual](https://llm.datasette.io/) for all available commands or use `llm --help`.
-- In particular, you may want to install the gpt4all local models plugin to test on your local machine without API keys.
+- In particular, you will need to install the gpt4all local models plugin to run the server with the default `Llama-3` model.

   ```bash
   # Install the plugin